 “I filled out an application over a week ago and still haven’t heard anything.
 Why is it taking so long?” – We understand!
 We’re working every single day to get the dogs to their forever homes.
 Our team of volunteers has hundreds of applications to process.

-If you named a specific dog in your application, we have forwarded your information to the foster family.
+If you named a specific dog in your application and appear to be a good match, we have forwarded your information to the foster family.
 They know the dog best, ultimately they will choose.
 It’s a tough job when we have so many great people to process!
-Your references will be checked and any vets listed.
-You will either get an email or a phone call letting you know.
-Please check your email and spam folder for updates.
+Your references will be checked and any vets listed once you are chosen.
+You will get a phone call letting you know when you are chosen.
+If you are NOT chosen for the dog you want, you will get an email.
+Please check the email and spam folder for updates.

 If you didn’t name a dog, we will keep your application so that when you see a dog you think is a good fit in our email, our Facebook page, or this website – notify us and we can quickly get your information to the foster family for further processing.
 Keep in mind, while we care about all of our applicants, we must prioritize the needs of the dogs above all else.